Cystitis in cats

 • minimise interactions with strangers or people they don’t feel comfortable with

-• learning more about how to reduce stress in cats
+• ask your vet about supplements and other ways to reduce stress in cats

 What Causes What Causes